Italian baking classics

 4. Mix in anise extract or seeds.

-5. Add dry ingredients until combined.
+5. Add dry ingredients and mix until combined.

 6. Scoop dough onto a lined baking sheet.